B.A. Degree Frequently Asked Questions

 Who is eligible?

-Any student accepted to Landmark College will be eligible to declare the B.A. in Liberal Studies major/degree.
-This is no different from our current policy that accepts students to the College, and then has them work with advisors and others to select studies and programs of interest and best fit in terms of strengths, graduation timeline elements and competencies.
+Any student accepted to Landmark College will be eligible to declare their intention to pursue the B.A. degree.
+This is no different from our current policy that accepts students to the College, and then has them work with advisors and others to select studies and programs of interest and best fit in terms of strengths, graduation timeline elements, and competencies.

 I'm a Landmark College Alum.
 When can I sign up?

 We will begin offering our full slate of Junior and Senior level courses in Fall 2014.
-We may begin offering a limited number of upper level courses Spring 2014, so you could return to take other requirements and the upper level offerings starting then.
+We will offering a limited number of upper level courses Spring 2014, so you could return to take other requirements and the upper level offerings starting then.

 How do I re-enroll?